tlevine/course-map/volunteer.md

 and then Tuesday I'll also be around to help with show and tell.
 Possibly I'll be around more than this to fill in any gaps.

 I am flexible about dates so if people want to swap I can probably accomodate.

+#thealphanerd

+I would like to give workshop / presentations about music technology, and perhaps help co-ordinate / curate other individuals contributing in that space to come talk / teach as well.
+Topics and workshops I am interested in presenting include

+* introduction to signal processing (and western music theory to an extent)
+* introduction to audio graphs / unit generators
+* introduction to arduino and sensors (johnny five)
+* introduction to embedded linux (raspi perhaps?)
+* making an instrument